-- a) any member of the Sunwater Executive Leadership Team (ELT) or Senior Leadership Team (SLT); - b) the Company Secretary - c) the Chief Executive Officer (CEO) - d) a member of the Sunwater Board - e) the General Counsel - f) the Sunwater Whistleblower Hotline, the independent whistleblower provider's (PKF Integrity Services) website, or Sunwater Disclosures email - g) an auditor, or member of an audit team conducting an audit of Sunwater, or - h) Australian Securities and Investments Commission (ASIC).
+- a) a senior manager in Sunwater (i.e. General Manager or above) - b) the Company Secretary (Coordinator) - c) the Chief Executive Officer (CEO) - d) a member of the Sunwater Board - e) the General Counsel - f) the Sunwater Whistleblower Hotline, the independent whistleblower provider's (PKF Integrity Services) website, or Sunwater Disclosures email - g) an auditor, or member of an audit team conducting an audit of Sunwater - h) (for tax misconduct) a registered tax agent or BAS agent who provides tax agent or BAS services to Sunwater or employees who have functions or duties that relate to the tax affairs of Sunwater; - i) Australian Securities and Investments Commission (ASIC), - j) Australian Prudential Regulatory Authority (APRA), - k) (for tax misconduct) the Commissioner of Taxation, or - l) a body prescribed by regulation under the Whistleblower Laws.